 For the purposes of my taste test there were a couple of criteria I had to set up first:

 - All Coke must be served ice cold.
-Bottles and cans would be stored in the fridge then placed in an ice water bath for at least 1 hour before tasting.
+Bottles and cans would be stored in the fridge then placed in an ice water bath for at least one hour before tasting.

 - All Coke must be as fresh as possible.
-According to Annette, canned Coke and Mexican glass-bottled coke both have a shelf life of 9 months (plastic bottle coke, on the other hand, starts losing bubbles after a mere 10 weeks).
+According to Annette, canned Coke and Mexican glass-bottled Coke both have a shelf life of nine months (plastic bottle Coke, on the other hand, starts losing bubbles after a mere 10 weeks).
 I managed to find cases of Mexican Coke and American Coke with expiration dates within a week of each other next April.

 Here's what I tested in my first round.
 All tests were carried out completely blind.
 Tasters were brought one at a time to taste and did not discuss their answers with either myself nor any of the other tasters until all responses were completely collected.
 For each taster, tests were administered in a completely random order (both in terms of test order and sample order), and fresh bottles and cans were opened for each taster.
 In cases where liquid had to be poured from one vessel to another, the utmost care was taken to ensure a minimal loss of carbonation.
 Tasters were asked to pick their favorite from within each sample set of two.